Home

 In addition, whenever a cat's immune system is compromised, the door is open for any new or dormant opportunistic infection to cause problems.
 These include fungal, bacterial, protozoan, and viral infections.

-The only course of action then, is to strengthen the cat's immune system, and treat the various conditions that result from immunodeficiency.
-Ultimately, this disease is usually fatal.
+The only course of action then, is to strengthen your cat's immune system as best you can, and treat the various conditions that result from immunodeficiency.
+The sad fact is that ultimately, this disease is usually fatal.

 Initial Feline Leukemia Virus Symptoms